Billionn/learngit/readme.txt

-this is a git read_me.txt
+this is the git read_me.txt
+Git is free software.